Fantasy Football RB Report: With Nick Chubb down, is Jerome Ford a league-winner?

 Miami Dolphins

 With 18 carries for 121 yards against Bill Belichick’s New England defense, Raheem Mostert was the clear lead back for the Dolphins.
-Considering his history with Head Coach Mike McDaniel, Mostert should be the clear lead runner in Miami.
-But his age (31) and extensive injury history that has limited him in recent years must be taken into account.
+Considering his history with head coach Mike McDaniel, Mostert should be the clear lead runner in Miami.
+But his age (31) and extensive injury history, which have limited him in recent years, must be taken into account.

 Nonetheless, Mostert should lead the backfield against the Broncos this week, who just got lit up by Brian Robinson for 129 total yards and two touchdowns.
 However, don’t be surprised if he sits out Wednesday's practice (he did last week).